In brief

 Soft clay sags during the early phase of a bake before the matrix sets.
 An arm extended off a figurine, a raised cap on a mushroom, or the rim of a curved dish will all bend or crack if nothing is holding the shape during cure.

-Match the support to the shape: flat tile or glass for flat-backed pieces, a bowl form for curved dishes, polyester fiberfill for soft curves under projecting parts, and shaped foil or wire armatures for taller forms.
+Match the support to the shape: a flat tile or glass for flat-backed pieces, a bowl form for curved dishes, polyester fiberfill for soft curves under projecting parts, and shaped heavy-duty aluminum foil or armature wire for taller forms.
+Match the choice to the part you are holding up rather than buying one support for everything.
 The full breakdown lives in the support-during-bake guide.

 5. Sudden temperature shock (cold draft, water, refrigeration)